openedx/openedx-k8s-harmony/README.md

 ```

 To test that your load balancer is working, go to `http://<the external ip>/cluster-echo-test` .
-You should see a response with some basic JSON output.
+You may need to ignore the HTTPS warnings, but then you should see a response with some basic JSON output.

 ## Step 3: Deploying an Open edX instance using Tutor